elgw/deconwolf/README.md

 `deconwolf` is a program written in C for deconvolution of fluorescent wide-field images.
 It is reasonably fast and memory efficient.
 Optional tiling enables it to be run on machines with low memory.
 The most critical parts are parallelised to make use of high-core-count machines.

-## Todo
- - [ ] Protect better against misuse.
- - [ ] Documentation, examples and test data.
- - [ ] Utilities for processing of multiple images and handling of PSFs.
- - [ ] Flag to save one image after each iteration (to facilitate setting the number of iterations).
- - [ ] Demos, for example on the effect of the tiling.
- - [ ] Use tif tags to write meta data (also to transfer from input image).
- - [ ] Make sure that it can be compiled on windows and mac...
- - [x] Crop PSF also in x and y (individual crop per tile as well).
- - [x] Faster calculation of tiling weights.
- - [x] Report VmPeak to the log, i.e., the peak memory usage.
- - [x] Automatic cropping of the PSF if it has too many stacks.
- - [x] Block mode for low memory systems, accessible through the options `--tilesize` and `--tilepad`
- - [x] Eliminate one or two arrays in the main loop to save memory.
- - [x] Use some kind of logging
- - [x] Argument parsing
- - [x] Proper automatic name on output file.
- - [x] Make use of symmetries to save memory?
- - [x] Save FFTW wisdom.
- - [x] Identical results to matlab code.

-Will not do:
- - Re-use plans to save some (micro) time.

 ## Building
 deconwolf requires `libtiff` and `fftw3` to run, usually those libraries are already installed.
 However you might need the header files.
 It is good to build it on your specific machine to get the last drops of juice out of your CPU.